 The ongoing automatization of society is strengthening our dependence on good code.
 From ginormous spaceships to applications that help you calculate how much money the tooth fairy should leave under your kid’s pillow, software development rules the roost these days.

-What’s the biggest challenge in the software development industry?
+What’s the biggest challenge in the IT industry?

 The answer will differ depending on who you ask.
 According to a worldwide analysis by Coding Sans, the biggest challenge for developers is their limited capacity.
 They would like to be more efficient in time management, have more fingers to type, and get rid of Susan who keeps distracting them with her Coachella stories.
 But for 33.5% of managers and company owners, the biggest challenge is hiring talented developers.
 So, what’s the solution?